Derelict buildings make millions">

 Furthermore, these old and derelict buildings often have asbestos contained within them and pose a serious risk to health.
 It is often difficult for local government to take steps or threaten steep fines if properties become abandoned and fall into disrepair, although it has been known for local authorities to impose such fines and acquire them through Compulsory Purchase Orders.

-Simmy Sekhon welcomes the opportunity of setting up a steering group which would identify these abandon buildings and take the positive proactive steps in partnership with the public sector to either make the original property owner take responsibility for their property, or for them to dispose of it in a reasonable period of time, allowing a new owner to bring the disused building back into use.
+Simmy Sekhon welcomes the opportunity of setting up a steering group which would identify these abandoned buildings and take the positive proactive steps in partnership with the public sector to either make the original property owner take responsibility for their property, or for them to dispose of it in a reasonable period of time, allowing a new owner to bring the disused building back into use.

 This would remove pressure from the local authority and the building control teams in the local council who are responsible for investigating derelict and dangerous buildings.